 Government officials have enforced surveillance on beaches, estuaries and areas of higher incidence following the attack.
-They described the incident as a “highly regrettable, unusual and isolated incident” and noted that the presence of American crocodiles in the area is normal, particularly during rainy season when water levels rise.
+They described the incident as a “highly regrettable, unusual and isolated incident” and noted that the presence of American crocodiles in the area is normal, particularly during the rainy season when water levels rise.

 Couple Left Shaken After Rescue Attempt